Student Volunteer Opportunities

 A Charm School

-Student Volunteers are needed to provide excellent customer service as they greet customers interested in Charm School.
+Student Volunteers are needed to provide light typing, answer phone calls, and to assist with classroom needs for the Director of Charm School.
 Earn student learning hours.
 Some refreshments are served.
-Pleasing personality skills and hospitality skills are a plus.
-Shifts are available on weekdays from 10:00am-5:00pm and 3:30pm-8:00pm, Saturdays from 11:00am-8:00pm, and some Sundays from 12noon-6:00pm.
+Pleasing personality and hospitality skills are a plus.
+Various shifts are available on weekdays after school and some Sundays from 12 noon -- 5pm.
 Must be loyal to keep work schedule and must be 15 years of age or older.
 Training is provided.
 Students will enjoy performing fashion show assistance, event coordination, light office work, and more.
 Aspiring Leaders, Photographers, Actors, Models, Fashion Designers, Teachers, and Adults are also needed.
 Volunteers over 18 years of age must pass a background check.
-Volunteers are always needed to assist us in the Annapolis office, especially during the sumer and winter months, in preparation for back-to-school and holiday events.
+Volunteers are always needed year-round especially during the sumer and winter months, in preparation for back-to-school and holiday events.
 To start the application process, complete the interest form on our website: www.ACharmSchool.com.
 For questions, contact: Prof. Cheryl Higgins at 240-354-4220 or email us at ACharmSchool@aol.com.

 The Epilepsy Foundation